• Skip to primary navigation

 Or picture yourself making French crepes and storing them in a plastic container to enjoy the following day.
 But when you are in a hurry and have leftovers, is it safe to heat them in plastic Tupperware?

-Many scientific studies have concluded that plastic potentially releases dioxins into food and drink, which can be harmful to your health.
-So let's reveal the safety standards of plastic products and if it is okay to microwave Tupperware.
+Many scientific studies have concluded that plastic potentially releases dioxins into food and drink.
+So let's reveal the safety standards of plastic products, and whether it is okay to microwave Tupperware.

 Is Tupperware microwave safe?